Abd Allah ibn Umar ibn al-Khattab: Family and personal life

-After his father became Caliph in 634, Abd Allah Ibn Umar married Safiya bint Abu Ubayd, and they had six children: Abu Bakr, Abu Ubayda, Waqid, Umar, Hafsa and Sawda.
+Following his father's accession as Caliph in 634, Ibn Umar married Safiya bint Abu Ubayd al-Thaqafi, the sister of the commander Al-Mukhtar al-Thaqafi.
+They had six children: Abu Bakr, Abu Ubayda, Waqid, Umar, Hafsa, and Sawda.
+During this period, the family's political influence expanded; Ibn Umar's maternal uncle, Qudamah ibn Maz'un, was appointed by Umar to govern the province of Bahrain.

 "Safiyyah bint Abu Ubayd, the wife of Abdullah bin Umar" (names marked in red) in a hadith manuscript of 866 CE.